The best cookie cutters and cookie tools for bakers | CNN Underscored

 $10 at Amazon

-The ZYLISS Paring Knife is an inexpensive 3½-inch stainless steel knife with a firm rubber grip.
+The Zyliss Paring Knife is an inexpensive 3.5-inch stainless steel knife with a firm rubber grip.
 For Bushman, a paring knife is essential when she’s trying to create unique shapes or add detail to a decorated cookie.
-“I use a sharp knife to trim off any excess parts that the cookie cutter stamped,” says Bushman.
-“And use the side of the knife to smooth any edges out.”
+“I use a sharp knife to trim off any excess parts that the cookie cutter stamped,” says Bushman, “and use the side of the knife to smooth any edges out.”

 $25 at Amazon

-A package of 100 King Arthur Baking Company pre-cut parchment sheets is a must for Lopez because “they don’t roll up when you lay them out flat on a cookie sheet.”
-The 18-inch x 13-inch sheets should cover your half sheet pan and keep your cookies from sticking.
-Lopez recommends rolling out cookie dough between two sheets to make clean up easier.
+A package of 100 King Arthur Baking Company precut parchment sheets is a must for Lopez because “they don’t roll up when you lay them out flat on a cookie sheet.”
+The 18-inch-by-13-inch sheets should cover your half sheet pan and keep your cookies from sticking.
+Lopez recommends rolling out cookie dough between two sheets to make cleanup easier.

 Chicago Metallic Set of 4 Round Cookie Cutters